jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/logic/intro.md

-# if and if else logic
+# Activity: if and if else logic

 ## Button Game